Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Algebraic properties of TQS matrices

-While \Cref{prop:TSSisGIRS} shows that TSS matrices satisfy the GIRS-property, a question arises whether the converse also holds: does every tree-graph-partitioned matrix that satisfies the GIRS-property admit a TSS representation whose rank-profile is bounded by the GIRS constant?
-This question is intimately tied to whether TSS are universal representations, i.e., if a TSS representation can be found for any graph-partitioned matrix for which the graph is acyclic and connected.
+\Cref{prop:TQSisGIRS} shows that TQS matrices satisfy the GIRS-property for $c=\max_{e\in \EdgeSet} \weight{e}$.
+A question arises as to whether the converse also holds.
+If a tree-graph-partitioned matrix satisfies the GIRS-property for $c>0$, does this then imply the existence of a TQS representation whose rank-profile is bounded by the GIRS constant?
 For SSS and HSS matrices both these questions can be answered in the affirmative.
+Interestingly, the same holds also for the more general TQS matrices.
+The answer this question, one must study the problem of constructing a minimal TQS representation. \begin{definition}[minimal TQS representation] Let $(\TQS,\Graph)$ be a graph-partitioned matrix with $\Graph$ acyclic and connected.
+A TQS representation for $\TQS$ with rank-profile $\lbrace \rho_{e} \rbrace_{e\in\EdgeSet}$ is called minimal if any other TQS representation for $\TQS$ with rank-profile $\lbrace \rho'_{e} \rbrace_{e\in\EdgeSet}$ satisfies $\rho'_{e} \geq \weight{e}$ for all $e\in\EdgeSet$. \end{definition}

-Interestingly, it turns out that the same holds for the more general class of TSS matrices.
-Given a graph-partitioned matrix $(\TSS,\Graph)$ with $G$ acyclic and connected, the rank-profile of the corresponding TSS representation can be derived from the ranks of Hankel blocks whose edge count is unity.
+Given a graph-partitioned matrix $(\TQS,\Graph)$ with $G$ acyclic and connected, the rank-profile of the corresponding TQS representation can be derived from the ranks of Hankel blocks whose edge count is unity.
 For a tree, these so-called \emph{unit Hankel blocks} are quite straightforward to enlist as every edge $(i,j)\in \EdgeSet$ can be uniquely paired with one such unit Hankel blocks.
 Indeed, once a root node $r\in\NodeSet$ for the graph has been picked, it must hold that either $j=\Parent(i)$ or $i=\Parent(j)$ for the corresponding tree $\mathbb{G}(r)$.
 Let

-and let $\UnitHankelBlock{(i,j)}$ denote the Hankel block corresponding with subset $\NodeSubset{H}_{(i,j)}$, i.e., $\UnitHankelBlock{(i,j)} = \TSS\nodeid{\NodeSubset{H}_{(i,j)} , \bar{\NodeSubset{H}}}_{(i,j)}$ with $\bar{\NodeSubset{H}}_{(i,j)} = \NodeSet \setminus \NodeSubset{H}_{(i,j)}$.
+and let $\UnitHankelBlock{(i,j)}$ denote the Hankel block corresponding with subset $\NodeSubset{H}_{(i,j)}$, i.e., $\UnitHankelBlock{(i,j)} = \TQS\nodeid{\NodeSubset{H}_{(i,j)} , \bar{\NodeSubset{H}}}_{(i,j)}$ with $\bar{\NodeSubset{H}}_{(i,j)} = \NodeSet \setminus \NodeSubset{H}_{(i,j)}$.
 We have the following result.